 ~ Helen Keller

-She is the the spinster or widow who enjoys being single and would rather spend her free time in the library than at a social event.
-She is the career woman who values learning and a career advancement over motherhood.
-She can be judgemental.
+She can be seen as the spinster or widow who enjoys being single and would rather spend her free time in the library than at a social event.
+At times, she shows up as a career woman who values learning and career advancement over motherhood.
+She can be judgmental.

 In love and romance, she tends to follow her head rather than her heart and she can be notoriously picky.
 Is there anybody good enough for her out there?
 Maybe, but he’d better qualify for MENSA – dumbasses need not bother!